Permanency Innovations Initiative (PII) Project Resources

 This large-scale project has multiple stakeholders and includes six grantees, each using a different intervention to address permanency issues for specific target populations.

-California Partners for Permanency (CAPP) – Focused on improving permanency outcomes for African-American and American Indian children in foster care.
+California Partners for Permanency (CAPP) – Focusing on improving permanency outcomes for all children and reducing disparities in outcomes for African American and American Indian children.

 Fostering Readiness and Permanency Project (FRP) – Services in select Arizona communities to prepare children and families for permanent placement and bolster the coordination of activities aimed at permanence.